image

 Change management and communication

-Managing the human aspect of office consolidation is vital.
-The project manager develops a comprehensive communication plan to keep employees informed throughout the process.
-They address concerns, manage expectations, and facilitate a smooth transition for all staff.
+The project manager manages the human side of the office consolidation, developing a communication plan to keep all employees informed of the move’s progress.
+They address any concerns, manage expectations, and work with human resources and other teams to facilitate a smooth transition for all staff.

 5. Website development